EDUCBA Logo

 Goal Seek 3

-When we click on the “Goal seek”, the above pop up will come.
-In the set, the cell gives the cell position where we are going to give the output value here the additional price amount we know which we are giving in cell C4.
+When we click “Goal seek”, the above pop up will come.
+In the set, the cell gives the cell position where we will give the output value here, the additional price amount we know, which we give in cell C4.

 Goal Seek 4